 - Add-ins – Fold in carrots, pecans, and raisins (if using) just until incorporated.

-- Bake – Divide the batter between 2 prepared 9-inch cake pans and bake at 350˚F for 30-35 minutes or until a toothpick inserted into the center comes out clean.
+- Bake – Divide the batter between 2 greased 9-inch cake pans and bake at 350˚F for 30-35 minutes or until a toothpick inserted into the center comes out clean.

-- Cool – Rest in the cake pans for 15-20 minutes then run a knife or spatula around the edges to release the cakes and transfer to wire racks to cool.
+- Cool – Rest in the cake pans for 15-20 minutes then run a knife or spatula around the edges to release the cakes and transfer to wire racks to cool completely before applying frosting.

 You can decorate this cake any way you like.
-You can roughly spread on the frosting for a rustic look or pipe the frosting as we have done here.
+You can roughly spread the frosting for a traditional look or pipe the frosting as I have done here.
 If you want to replicate this look, watch the video tutorial above to see detailed instructions for decorating this dreamy carrot cake.
 Here’s what you will need:

 - Piping Bag – I love the disposable ones

-- Large Open Star Tip – we use a Wilton 1 M
+- Large Open Star Tip – I use a Wilton 1 M

 - Offset Spatula – this makes the process much easier and more precise